liljencrantz/crush/docs/syntax.md

 ## Operators

-Crush features a small number of operators to enable users to write mathematical expressions and a few other operators that are a lot easier to read the code.
+Crush features a number of operators to enable users to write mathematical expressions and a few other operators that are a lot easier to read the code.

+These are presented below in order of precedence.

 | operator | Example | Description |
 | --- | --- | --- |